uniVocity/univocity-parsers/src/test/resources/README_template.md

 #### Writing with value conversions (using ObjectRowWriterProcessor) ####

-All writers have a settings object that accepts an instance of `RowWriterProcessor`.
+All writers have a settings object that accepts an instance of @@LINK(RowWriterProcessor).
-Use the writer methods prefixed with "processRecord" to execute the RowWriterProcessor against your input.
+Use the writer methods prefixed with "processRecord" to execute the @@LINK(RowWriterProcessor) against your input.

-In the following example, we use `ObjectRowWriterProcessor` to execute custom value conversions on each element of a row of objects.
+In the following example, we use @@LINK(ObjectRowWriterProcessor) to execute custom value conversions on each element of a row of objects.
-This object executes a sequence of `com.univocity.parsers.conversions.Conversion` actions on the row elements before they are written.
+This object executes a sequence of @@LINK(Conversion) actions on the row elements before they are written.

 @@INCLUDE_METHOD(/src/test/java/com/univocity/parsers/examples/WriterExamples.example004WriteFixedWidthUsingConversions)